rachelambda/rtef/docs/report.md

+# NOT FINAL.
+THIS VERSION IS UNFORMATED AND WILL BE REFORMATED ONCE LAREGLY FINISHED

 # What is the minimum amount of work needed by a linker to produce a bootable kernel

 NTI Gymnasiet Göteborg